 The larger machines have higher power requirements, so determine if you can provide the proper power supply for the equipment.

-You also need to consider the size of the workpiece that will be used, choose a machine that can accommodate the length and diameter of your intended workpieces.
+You also need to consider the size of the workpiece that will be used and choose a machine that can accommodate the length and diameter of your intended workpieces.

 You need to consider the types of materials used as workpieces because the type of material will determine all the other factors for a CNC lathe machine.

 Turning metals requires high precision and very low levels of tolerances.
 For example, industrial-grade CNC lathe machines can create parts that have a tolerance of ±0.00005”.

 Hence a CNC lathe for turning machinable metals needs to be constructed from rigid parts, making them heavy.

 Choose a CNC lathe machine with enough rigidity and weight to not produce any vibrations and provide you with the precision needed for your choice of materials.